Omni Calculator logo

 2. Add all of the weighted numbers together.

-3. Divide the sum by the number of data points.
+3. Divide the sum of numbers by the sum of weights.

 4. The resulting quotient is the weighted average.